engalaabadra/template-v-09-2024/README.md

 - Flexibility: more easily change the logic.

 ### Seperation method into smaller methods
--  improves quality & performance & makes more modular & easier to test & enhances maintainability.
+-  improves quality & performance & makes more modular(modifing, maintainacne) & easier to test & enhances maintainability.
 This approach adheres to SRP and simplifies future modifications.

 ### Method in a specific model
 ```